7PHANTASMAGORIA/7PHANTASMAGORIA/README.md

 I like playing games, specially `rpgmaker` and `visual novels` ^_^!!

-You are free to cuddle with me, I like making friends :3 If im offtab please whisper me!!
+Feel free to cuddle with me, I like making friends :3 If im offtab please whisper me!!

 </div>